PaulZiebert672/Sandbox2/euler-ode/js/problems/README.md

 _Lorenz attractor_
 : system of ODE notable for having chaotic solutions for certain parameter values and initial conditions

+#### jacobi

+_Jacobi elliptic functions_
+: are the solution of a simple non-linear system of ODE with special initial values

 #### lv

 _Lotka-Volterra predator-prey model_